 Bible study recordings: October 2020 - January 2021

-As part of our arrangements whilst church meetings are suspended we are holding fortnightly Bible studies via Zoom on Wednesday evenings from 8.00 - 9.00pm.
+We hold regular Bible studies via Zoom on Wednesday evenings from 8.00 - 9.00pm.
 Click here if you would like to join our Zoom Bible studies.
 See below for recordings of our studies on 'The foundational principles of church' and Romans 14, which were held from October 2020 - January 2021, and click here for recordings of our studies from April - July 2020.

 Wednesday 27th January 2021 - Topic: Romans chapter 14

 Read Romans 14 and 15 Points to ponder: 1.
 When you read those passages through, what encouraged you in them?
 2. What challenged you in them?
 3. We might have thought that Paul would consider the person who has a strong faith to be the one who would refuse to eat meat but, for him, it is the other way round.
 Why do you think that is?
 4. What difference do think it would make if we remembered that each one of us is ‘someone else’s servant’?
 What was Paul driving at when he said that?
 5. What did Paul mean when he said, ‘if we live, we live for the Lord; and if we die, we die for the Lord.
 So, whether we live or die, we belong to the Lord‘?
 (14:8).
 6. What do you think Paul meant when he said in 14:23 ‘and everything that does not come from faith is sin’?

 It will be worth reading the Bible Insight on a ‘weak conscience’ in order to give some background to what’s going on here.

 Following on from the Bible study John has written an article entitled 'Judging - how to know when it is wrong or right'.
 Click here to read John's article.